puppeteer/replay/docs/api/interfaces/Schema.WaitForExpressionStep.md

 [Schema](../modules/Schema.md).WaitForExpressionStep

 `waitForExpression` allows for a JavaScript expression to resolve to truthy value.

 For example, the following step pauses for two seconds and then resolves to true allowing the replay to continue.

 ```
 {
   "type": "waitForElement",
-  "expression": "new Promise(resole => setTimeout(() => resolve(true), 2000))",
+  "expression": "new Promise(resolve => setTimeout(() => resolve(true),
+2000))",
 }
 ```